November 22, 2013 § Leave a comment

-There are always fireworks coming, but as long as there are parents who sing late night lullabies with their children to strums on pink ukuleles, I think the odds are better than even that the fireworks on sleepless nights – will be delightful.
+There are always fireworks coming, but as long as there are parents (Benjamin Ames) who sing late night lullabies with their children (Adelaide) to strums on pink ukuleles, I think the odds are better than even that the fireworks on sleepless nights – will be mostly delightful.
+(Richard Dawkins and Jon Stewart – 2013)

 July 4, 2012 § 2 Comments